 Board member Jacqueline Cramer has enormous experience in setting up and advancing numerous circular initiatives in the Netherlands such as mattresses, diapers, biomass and circular construction and demolition materials.
 In her books Cramer advocates the power of network management; by creating structure in the collaboration with roles and responsibilities between frontrunners within companies, knowledge institutions, governments, social organizations and citizen initiatives .

-If you would like to contribute to circular textiles, contact Claire Teurlings, Circular Economy Lead.
+Do you also want to contribute to circular textiles?
+Please contact Claire Teurlings, Lead Circular Economy.